 6. Full Facelift and Neck Lift

-A full facelift is a more extensive version of a traditional facelift.
+A full face lift or face lift surgery is a more comprehensive and invasive facelift option compared to a traditional facelift.
 The procedure involves making incisions in the hairline, in the creases of the ear, and possibly along the lower scalp.
 The skin is lifted and the surgeon removes excess tissue.
 The remaining skin is then re-draped and held in place with sutures.
 A neck lift may also be performed to correct sagging in the neck region.

 7. S Lift